Classical Music Composition Using State Space Models: Results

-The top three pieces according to the numerical metrics were Mendelssohn's Hark!
-The Herald Angels Sing modeled by a layered HMM, Beethoven's Ode to Joy modeled by a first order HMM, and Chopin's Piano Sonata No. 2, 3rd Movement (Marche funebre) modeled by a layered HMM, see \autoref{table:eval_RMSE} for the RMSE scores.
-These top three pieces were used for the human evaluations.
-The Chopin Piano Sonata had the lowest RMSE with respect to the temporal structure metrics.
-The Mendelssohn piece had the second lowest RMSE with respect to empirical entropy since the Chopin Piano Sonata had the lowest RMSE with respect to empirical entropy and temporal structure and was already included.
-The Beethoven piece had the lowest RMSE for the musicality metrics.
+The top three pieces according to the numerical metrics were Chopin's Piano Sonata No. 2, 3rd Movement (Marche funebre) modeled by a layered HMM (lowest temporal structure RMSE), Mendelssohn's Hark!
+The Herald Angels Sing modeled by a layered HMM (second lowest empirical entropy RMSE, Chopin piece already selected) and Beethoven's Ode to Joy modeled by a first order HMM (lowest musicality metrics RMSE), see \autoref{table:eval_RMSE} for the RMSE scores.
+These three pieces were used for the human evaluations.